v3io/iguazio_api_examples/taxi_streaming/README.md

 > **Note:** You can use the **create_random_drivers_data.sh** bash script to run the **create_random_drivers_data.py** application, as explained in [Step 1](#sample_run_create_random_drivers_data_sh) of the "Running the Code" instructions.

-The generated stream data includes a numeric driver ID, a data-generation timestamp, the taxi's current GPS coordinates, and the driver's current ride status.
+The generated stream data includes a numeric driver ID, a data-generation timestamp, the car's current GPS coordinates, and the driver's current ride status.
 The ride status can be one of the following:

 - "Available" &mdash; the driver is available for a new ride.